5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Editing_The_Scripts_You_Already_Have.md

 ```bash
 alias today='date +"%A, %B -%-d, %Y"'
 ```
-You can try these commands by closing your terminal and star
+You can try these commands by closing your terminal and starting a new one.

+## Shell functions
+If you want to create commands more complex, you should try **shell functions**.
+Let's try one.
+Ope

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYxMDgwNTM5MF19
+eyJoaXN0b3J5IjpbLTEwNjQ2Mzk3OTZdfQ==
 -->